Graham declares ‘war’ against NY to protect Chick-fil-A’s Sundays off

 “Chick-fil-A is a great company with thousands of locations serving the public with a quality product and taking care of their employees,” he added.
 “New York is off base and their actions will not go unanswered.”

-The aforementioned New York bill aims to have restaurants in state highway system rest areas operate for the entirety of the week, according to The Associated Press.
+The aforementioned New York bill aims to have restaurants in state highway system rest areas operate for the entirety of the week.

-However, Chick-fil-A is well known for it’s policy that keeps its doors closed on Sundays.
+However, Chick-fil-A is well known for its policy of keeping its doors closed on Sundays.
 It is intended to allow its employees to spend time with their family and “worship if they choose,” per the chain’s website.

 State Rep. Tony Simone (D), who introduced the bill, said its purpose is to allow travelers in the Empire State to have a diversity of food options, per the AP.